 There are only 56 trades over the 20 year period.
 Still, the CAGR is 5.1%, the time in the market is almost 6%, and the max drawdown is 11%.

-The %b is a mean revertive strategy and all such strategies have performed very well over the last 25 years.
+The %b strategy is a mean reversion strategy and all such strategies have performed very well over the last 25 years.
 The strategy has produced some good results, but it remains to be seen how the strategy performs combined with the other strategies of Mr. Connors.
 Moreover, we have not done any optimization tests and this could yield further improvements on the strategy.